trainings-juanmaguitar/bootcamp-september2017/README.md

 - Add logic and behaviour (_Javascript_) to sites/apps
 - Daily use of version control tools & services (_Git & GitHub_)
 - Understand and use popular tools to speed up developments (_Bootstrap_, _jQuery_)
-- Use frameworks in the frontend (like _angular.js_) to create and structure webapps
+- Use frameworks in the frontend (like _React_) to create and structure webapps
 - Understand _Web Design_ and _Frontend_ concepts, tools, workflows and architectures.

 ## Contents ##